Find a course

 Choose human services courses for deeper understanding

 If your goal is to positively impact others’ lives, select from among these individual undergraduate courses — which are a great option for a deeper understanding of human services topics — when you need additional college credit to stay current in your field.
-Please select a course, or sign up to speak with an advisor to learn more about each course.
+Please select a course, or sign up to speak with a representative to learn more about each course.

 This course or program isn't offered in this area